Recommendation Letters Policy

-I remember finding and cultivating references being one of the hardest things to do as an undergraduate student, so I hope this helps you.
+Finding and cultivating references was one of the hardest things I had to do as an undergraduate student.
+I hope this helps make the process easier.

-As of 2017, I estimate that I have taught over 850 students.
+As of 2018, I estimate that I have taught over 1000 students.
 Every term that number will keep growing.
 Compared to many teachers this is a tiny number.
-But for my memory it's rather a lot, and it is a real challenge to remember you after you leave my classes, even if you excelled.
+But for my memory it's rather a lot, and it is a challenge to remember every student after they leave my classes, even if they excelled.
 This is why it is extremely important to be as active as possible during the time(s) you are in my classroom, and to maintain an active correspondence with me once you leave.

 There are two kinds of reference requests I receive: 'academic references' and 'other references.'
 I am willing to write either kind, if I feel that I can add something to your application profile.

 'Academic references' = graduate school applications, admission to study abroad programs, etc. These are the easiest for me to write because the receiving organizations/institutions are primarily concerned with your academic performance, about which I have something to say.

 'Other references' = employment, character references for the bar, and so on.
 These are nearly impossible for me to write unless you have taken the time to make yourself known to me.
 Even so, these are still difficult to write, so do not be surprised if I have to say no anyway.

 Timeline for requests: I need at least six to eight weeks’ notice if you want a letter from me.
 If I have been writing you letters for multiple applications, then subsequent requests can come as short as one week in advance.
 Again, though, if I have not yet written you a reference letter, you must provide six to eight weeks before the first deadline for me to draft a letter.
 Most likely I will have to consult my records, re-read your work, and perhaps even consult with you more than once to fill in details for things I cannot remember.